undergroundrap/devbootLLM/FINAL_QUALITY_REPORT.md

 ### ✅ Completed
 1. ✅ Removed duplicate "Hello World" (Java index 748)
 2. ✅ Reordered all new lessons to proper positions
-3. ✅ Added all 59 missing fundamental concepts
+3. ✅ Added all 60 missing fundamental concepts
 4. ✅ Verified 100% compilation success
-5. ✅ Ensured complete structure on all new lessons
+5. ✅ Ensured 100% complete structure on all new lessons
+6. ✅ Fixed ThreadPoolExecutor lesson (added hints and testCases)

 ### Known Legacy Items (Pre-existing, Not Critical)
 - Existing 876 Python + 885 Java lessons use legacy structure (no hints/testCases)